 (3) Load reductions that are achieved by implementing BMPs or habitat restoration projects are eligible for the generation of water quality credits provided the practices or projects are not implemented to comply with a nutrient management plan required under an NPDES permit or a permit-to-operate.

 (E) The director may consider the generation of water quality credits from habitat restoration projects, provided the pollutant load reductions can be calculated in accordance with this chapter.

 [Comment: Examples of habitat restoration projects include dam removal projects, stream bank stabilization and stream channel reconfiguration.]

-(E) Nonpoint source load reductions that result from the implementation of BMPs shall:
+(F) Nonpoint source load reductions that result from the implementation of BMPs shall conform to the following:

-(1) Except as provided in paragraph (E)(2) of this rule, be eligible to generate water quality credits in direct proportion to the per cent local contribution, where the BMPs are funded under a federal grant program; and
+(1) Except as provided in paragraph (F)(2) of this rule, be eligible to generate water quality credits in direct proportion to the per cent local contribution, where the BMPs are funded under a federal grant program.

 (2) Not be eligible for the generation of water quality credits where the BMPs are partially or in total funded by a grant, under section 319 of the Federal Water Pollution Control Act or through Ohio EPA's water resource restoration sponsor program.